Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

-There are many different supplements available now for vegans which contain both EPA and DHA or just DHA by itself.
+There are many different supplements available now for vegans which contain both EPA and DHA.

 You can also find algae supplements without carrageenan.
 This common ingredient used in many different foods, products and, supplements, is thought to be harmful to health according to some research.

 Not all omega 3 supplements which contain algal oil for omega 3 is vegetarian or vegan, so be sure to check the label first.
 But for your convenience, I’ve researched and listed all vegan-friendly omega 3 supplements in the articles linked above.